Lego Creator

-Lego Creator is a Lego theme for generic models.
+Lego Creator (stylized as LEGO Creator) is a Lego theme for generic models.
 Creator sets have few specialized bricks to create buildings, creatures, vehicles, and robots.
 Some sets featured instructions for three different possible builds from the bricks included and most sets in recent years have used the 3-in-1 label.
 Creator is also a parent theme to Lego Icons, a Lego subtheme for adolescents and adults featuring advanced building techniques and large piece counts, mostly known for Modular Buildings and detailed vehicles.
 Creator also has had several other subthemes such as X-Pods and mosaics.

 Overview

 The original theme called Creator was launched in 2001 and had over-sized minifigures, such as mascots Tina and Max, targeting a younger demographic but was discontinued after one year.
 In 2002, the Creator name was used for sets composed of buckets or tubs of generic Lego bricks, which later became "Make and Create" and then "Bricks and More".
 In 2003, a theme called "Designer" began have subject specific sets with bricks and instructions included to build multiple models based around a concept, such as vehicles or animals.
 In 2006, Lego then began branding its Designer sets under the "Creator" theme.
 In 2004, a subtheme called X-Pods had similar smaller builds included in travel-sized containers and was also then branded under the Creator theme in 2006.
 The 2006 X-Pods were also the first Creator theme to use the "3-in-1" labeling on the packaging, which later became a primary feature of Creator sets.
 In 2007, the Creator line introduced two sets based around creating mosaics under a separate sub-theme.
 The theme began including Lego minifigures in sets based around buildings in 2011.

 In September 2021, Matthew Ashton, The Lego Group's Vice President of Design announced the Creator alongside City, Friends, Lego Classic, Technic, Speed Champions, Monkie Kid, Ninjago, Collectible Minifigures and DOTS themes were continue until at least 2023.